Beware! Forex Birds is an offshore broker! Your investment may be at risk.

 FOREX BIRDS REGULATION AND SAFETY OF FUNDS

 There are two claims here that act as regulatory information, both completely irrelevant.
 The first one states that Forex Birds is a UK incorporated company which might be true, but it does not say that it is licensed by the FCA.
 One quick look in the regulator’s database confirmed its absence.
-Second, the broker claim to be regulated by St. Vincent and the Grenadines, which is not possible, for the country does not allow for licenses to be issued, because it has no financial regulator.
+Second, the broker claim to be regulated by St. Vincent and the Grenadines, which is not possible, for the country does not allow for forex licenses to be issued.
 All this speaks of a company that tries to trick you into thinking it’s legit, where in reality it’s NOT LICENSED, and therefore a risk to any investment.

 Traders should be trading with risk-free brokers, that hold licensed from renowned and austere agencies, like the FCA or CySec , which have made a name for themselves as some of the top regulators.
 Readers should be aware that both agencies have adapted very strict rules of conduct, and their licensing framework guarantees safety and security for all clientele.
 A good example of this is the segregation of accounts which assures that client money and broker money are kept in separate accounts.
 Furthermore, FCA/CySEC brokers participate in a financial reimbursement scheme that cover traders losses in case the broker becomes insolvent.
 The FCA provides up to 85 000 pounds per person, while CySEC guarantees up to 20 000 euros.